czbiohub-sf/cerebra/docs/USAGE.md

 ## General Note

 If working with extraordinarily large VCF files (>= 1Mb), the following processing steps are likely to be very slow.
-It might be a good idea to filter/trim down VCF files to only the region/chromosome of interest, using something like [bcftools](http://samtools.github.io/bcftools/bcftools-man.html#view).
+Before starting it might be a good idea to trim down your VCF files to only the region/chromosome of interest, using something like [bcftools](http://samtools.github.io/bcftools/bcftools-man.html#view).

 ## Filtering germline variants